 Linking Parent and Child Results

 The previous example uses the information in OBR-26 as a pointer to the parent OBX where the culture result is reported.
 OBR-26 has three components.
 The three components of OBR-26 are the OBX-3, OBX-4 and part of the OBX-5 from the parent OBX segment.
-The pointer to the parent requires only the first two components.
-The third component is intended to provide additional information that may be useful, but not necessary.
-This allows a lengthy result in the parent OBX-5 (e.g., a paragraph describing pathology results) to be not sent at all.
+The pointer to the parent (using PRL data type) requires only the first two components.

-Clinical Laboratory Improvements Amendment Considerations, US Realm Only
+Clinical Laboratory Improvements Amendment Considerations

 In the United States, Clinical Laboratory testing of human specimens is regulated by the Clinical Laboratory Improvements Amendments of 1988 (CLIA).
 Several sections of the regulations implementing CLIA impact how electronic laboratory is formatted for the US Realm and these changes are outlined in this appendix.
 Impacted areas include mandatory reporting requirements, report retention and display, and those authorized to receive a report.
 Specifics on the CLIA Regulation are found at http://wwwn.cdc.gov/clia/regs/toc.aspx.